 2. Love and Other Words

 There were plenty of swoon-worthy moments.
-They did so well was capturing the awkwardness and the butterflies of falling in love for the first time.
+They did so well capturing the awkwardness and the butterflies of falling in love for the first time.
 This mystery is being carried through the entire story.
-There were some major reasons why they stopped talking, some more believable than others.
+There were some significant reasons why they stopped talking, some more believable than others.
 They’re very intense.
 Read the book to explore the reasons.

 Author: Christina Lauren